matthew00121/final_project/README.md

-# UC Berkeley admissions by race/ethnicity, from 2012-2022
+# Data Analysis of UC Berkeley admissions by race/ethnicity, from 2012-2022
 ## By Matthew Yoshimoto
 <br/>